UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 ![Cover](a12.jpg)

-Lastly attach the cover plate with 6 M6 screws.
+Lastly attach the cover plate with 6 M4 screws.
 You are done, hooray!

 Note: on testing the camera.
 If you find that fiducial follow or waypoint navigation aren't working, you need a quick way to test the camera.  if you can open a ssh session to the robot, try the following command:

 raspistill -o test.jpg

 If you don't get an error message, you have a good camera.
-An (mmal) error message indicates the camera is not being detected by the RPi, this is usually due to a poor cable connection or less likely a bad camera.
+An (mmal) error message indicates the camera is not being detected by the Raspberry Pi, this is usually due to a poor cable connection or less likely a bad camera.